Sam’s Club to launch curbside pickup nationwide

 Here’s how the company says it works:

-- Upon arrival to the club, members will use one of the designated pickup spots, and a Sam’s Club associate will load items into their cars.
+- Upon arrival at the club, members will use one of the designated pickup spots, and a Sam’s Club associate will load items into their cars.

-“Plus members will be able to schedule curbside pickup orders between 7 a.m. and 8 p.m., Monday to Saturday, and 10 a.m. to 5 p.m. on Sundays.
-Non-Plus members will be able to use this new Plus benefit at no cost for a limited time, however, pickup times will be limited and only available 10 a.m. to 8 p.m.., Monday to Saturday, and 10 a.m. to 5 p.m. on Sundays.
-Members who are interested in adding this free service can upgrade to a Plus membership at any time.“
+The service is available to plus members between 7 a.m. and 8 p.m.
+Monday through Saturday and 10 a.m. to 5 p.m. on Sundays.
+Non-plus members will be able to use the service for a limited time between 10 a.m. to 8 p.m.
+Monday through Saturday and 10 a.m. to 5 p.m. on Sundays.
+Members can upgrade to a plus membership at any time.

 Sam’s Club is also continuing to offer a “concierge service” for seniors and high-risk customers every Tuesday and Thursday from 7 a.m. to 9 a.m. and “Hero Hours” for healthcare workers and first responders every Sunday from 8 a.m. to 10 a.m.